EpfeiferNutri/Phage-plasmids/README.md

 -   `g2g_plot_tables/` and `tyPPing_criteria_tables/` contain the tables required to produce figure of the our study using the scripts `all_g_to_g_plots_filtered.R` and `figures_methods.R` (in `Publication_related_data/`).

 -   `draft_genomes_analysis/` – 12 complete P-P genomes that we detected in 9 incomplete genomes of carbapenem-resistant *Enterobacteriales* species.
-We used a modified version of tyPPing, `tyPPing_for_draft_genomes.R.`, on the draft genomes (short, long and hybrid asesmblies).
+We used a modified version of tyPPing, `tyPPing_for_draft_genomes.R`, on the draft genomes (short, long and hybrid asesmblies).

 ## References